 Godwin was on the run until officials caught up with him in Mexico, five months after his escape from Folsom.
 Godwin, using the alias Michael Stewart Carrera, was arrested Nov.
 4, 1987, in Puerto Vallarta, Mexico, for drug trafficking.
 Officials say he was captured with 30 grams of cocaine.

 Godwin was convicted of drug charges and sentenced to seven years at Puente Grande Federal Prison in Guadalajara, Mexico.

 The FBI made a request to Mexican authorities in hopes of bringing Godwin to justice in the United States.
 Before he could go anywhere, officials say Godwin allegedly murdered a fellow inmate; five months later, on Sept.
 26, 1991, the FBI says Godwin escaped again, this time from the Puente Grande Federal Prison.

 On Dec.
 7, 1996, Glen Godwin was named to the FBI's Ten Most Wanted Fugitives list, and he's been there ever since.

 Thoughts? also looked like Godwin was finally going to get captured in 2012 in Nevada, but it turned out it was a false alarm and another fugitive prison escapee.

 On Thursday, May 19th, 2016, Glen Stewart Godwin was removed from the FBI's Top 10 list for reasons not yet released.
-However, he remains at large and on the FBI's overall most wanted website as a wanted fugitive.
+However, he remained at large at the time of his removal.